-She says not to pile on extra makeup to mask acne and oil problems.
+King says not to pile on extra makeup to mask acne and oil problems.
 Instead, use a gentle, soothing toner to remove oil and traces of dirt and grime.
-"Toners are most helpful and necessary for people with oily or acne-prone skin, or for people who want extra cleansing after wearing makeup or other heavy skin products such as sun screen," she explains.
+"Toners are most helpful and necessary for people with oily or acne-prone skin, or for people who want extra cleansing after wearing makeup or other heavy skin products such as sunscreen," she said.

 That's not all toner can do.
-Dr. King explains all of the toner benefits:
+King outlined additional benefits:

-Applying a small amount of toner, like Nelsons Pure & Clear Balancing Toner ($10.95 at Nelsons Pure and Clear), to a soft cotton ball or pad and gently blotting and wiping your face with it will remove oil and give the appearance of smaller pores.
+Applying a small amount of toner to a soft cotton ball or pad and gently blotting and wiping your face with it will remove oil and give the appearance of smaller pores.

-Our skin is naturally acidic, normally with a pH balance of between five and six.
-After cleansing, due to the alkaline nature of soap, the pH balance of skin gets disturbed.
-When this happens your skin needs to work overtime to restore the balance (and that may result in oil), but using a toner helps to restore this balance quickly.
+Our skin is naturally acidic, typically with a pH balance of between five and six (on a scale from 0 to 14).
+But that balance can get out of whack after cleansing due to the alkaline nature of soap.
+When this happens, your skin needs to work overtime to return to its normal levels (and that may result in oil), but using a toner can help restore this balance quickly.

-Some toners are humectants, which means that they help to bind moisture to the skin.
+Some toners are humectants, which means they help to bind moisture to the skin.

-Toner can also be used in lieu of washing your skin when it's oily or dirt.
-It will leave your skin revitalized, even when you're on-the-go.
+Toner can also be used in lieu of washing your skin when it's oily or dirty.
+It will leave your skin revitalized even when you're on the go.

 Toners containing glycolic or other alpha hydroxy acids can help to prevent ingrown hairs, so it also aids in grooming.